 In addition to making Alien Song ("I Will Survive"), Victor has a great web blog where he talks about the animated movies he's worked on, tutorials, and more.

-Unreal Engine 4 is a complete suite of game development tools made by game developers, for game developers – now available for free – that can be used to create anything from 2D mobile games to movies and virtual reality.
-Think a high end version of Alice-3D.
+Unreal Engine 4 is a complete suite of game development and animation tools originally made by game developers, for game developers.
+The people started discovering that it can be used for everything from 2D mobile games to movies and virtual reality.
+Think a high end version of Alice-3D available totally for free.

 This tutorial steps you thru installation and creating your first animation.

 RenderMan is the software that brought you everything from Toy Story to Finding Nemo and Cars.

 RenderMan is now free for all non-commercial purposes, including education and personal projects.
 While RenderMan is complex, it can be a great asset for your advanced students.

 Just browsing thru the site will give you new ideas.